4321 Inverter

 3. Connections

-Now let’s connect the PO gate and M1 source/drain to complete the circuit:
+Now, use the rectangle tool (r) to connect the PO gate and M1 source/drain to complete the circuit:

 DRC